 - 1/2 cup pecans

-Preheat the oven to 425°F. Using a peeler, remove the squash skin and white flesh below (you should reach the deep orange flesh).
-Halve the squash lengthwise and scoop out seeds with a large spoon.
+Preheat the oven to 425°F. Using a peeler, remove skin and white flesh below (you should reach the deep orange flesh).
+Halve squash lengthwise and scoop out seeds with a large spoon.
 Place on a baking sheet and rub with 1 tbsp vegetable oil and sprinkle with salt and pepper.
-Arrange the halves, cut side down, and roast until just barely tender, about 15 to 18 minutes.
+Arrange the halves, cut side down, on a parchment-lined baking sheet and roast until barely tender, about 15 to 18 minutes.

-Add the turbinado sugar, apple cider vinegar, and a pinch of salt to a small saucepan over medium heat.
+Place a small saucepan over medium heat and combine the turbinado sugar, apple cider vinegar, and a pinch of salt.
 Whisk to dissolve, then bring to a simmer and cook until slightly thickened, about 3 to 5 minutes.
 Remove from heat and set aside to cool.

-Pick the rosemary leaves, discard the stems, and finely chop just half the leaves.
-Add just the chopped rosemary, dukkah, and pecans to a medium bowl and toss to combine.
+Roughly chop the pecans.
+Pick the rosemary leaves, discard the stems, then finely chop half the leaves.
+Add the chopped pecans, chopped rosemary, and dukkah spice to a medium bowl and toss the rosemary pecan dukkah to combine.

-Transfer the squash to a cutting board, cut side down, and let cool slightly.
-Using a sharp knife, score the squash crosswise, going as deep as possible without cutting all the way through.
-Return the squash to baking sheet, scored sides up, and tuck remaining whole rosemary leaves between a few of the slices.
-Drizzle just half the cider glaze over the squash, then return to the oven until tender, about 15 to 18 minutes.
+Remove the squash from the oven and transfer to a cutting board.
+Using a sharp knife, score the squash crosswise, without cutting all the way through.
+Return squash to baking sheet and tuck remaining rosemary leaves between a few of the slices.
+Drizzle half the cider glaze over the squash, then roast in oven until tender, about 15 to 18 minutes.

-Place the hasselback butternut squash on a serving platter.
-Brush the remaining cider glaze onto the squash and sprinkle with rosemary pecan dukkah.
-Serve family-style.
+Drizzle the hasselback butternut squash with the remaining cider glaze, then sprinkle with rosemary pecan dukkah.
+Serve family style.
+Enjoy!